 Workspace Creation and Connection to VCS

 Now let’s create another workspace in Terraform Cloud (TFC).
 This workspace is for the Vault configuration phase.
 We then connect the workspace to our Version Control System (VCS).
-This time we set the trigger to only trigger runs when files in the terraform-vault-configuration folder change.
+This time we set the trigger to only trigger runs when files in the

 Configuration of Variables